-All our sunglasses suitable for driving have polarised lenses – polarised lenses eliminate road glare; especially the harsh glare from low sun and when sun shines on a wet road.
+Most sunglasses featured here have polarised lenses – polarised lenses eliminate road glare, especially the harsh glare from low sun and when sun shines on a wet road.
 Brown and amber lenses are beneficial as they enhance contrast on both sunny and overcast days.
 Included here are Serengeti models – widely recognised as the world’s best driving sunglasses.
 Also featured are some yellow lens models that can assist vision in poor and low light and to help cut headlight glare.
 At the bottom of the page is an article on why it makes sense to keep a pair of polarised sunglasses in your car.

 Low sun a major driving hazard